 LOVE YOUR NEIGHBOR

-RACIAL UNITY SERVICES
+RACIAL UNITY RESOURCES

 As followers of Jesus, Messiah is committed to learning, growing, and showing love to one another as God has loved us.
 Together, let’s work on next steps to live the life Christ calls us to lead, to “Love your neighbor as yourself” (Matthew 22:39).